EU AI Act Transparency Obligations: What You Must Disclose

 Conclusion

-Transparency is one of the most immediately actionable areas of the EU AI Act.
-Unlike high-risk system requirements that demand extensive conformity assessments, many transparency obligations can be met through clear communication design, technical content marking, and thorough documentation.
+Transparency is the most immediately actionable area of the EU AI Act, and it is now the most urgent.
+Unlike the high-risk conformity assessment regime, which Regulation (EU) 2026/1744 pushed out to 2 December 2027 and 2 August 2028, Article 50 has applied since 2 August 2026 and is being enforced today.
+Many of its obligations can be met through clear communication design, technical content marking, and thorough documentation.

 Make Your AI Auditable and Compliant